oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 Microsoft Exchange Online is a cloud-hosted messaging solution that has the capabilities of on-premises Exchange services.
 Exchange Online provides email, calendar, contacts, and tasks.
 Exchange Online supports mailbox delegation, where a delegate can have send-on-behalf and management rights over other mailboxes.
 Shared mailboxes can be assigned to and administered by many users.
 Application mail sending is supported where the application can authenticate against the Simple Mail Transport Protocol (SMTP) message submission to users inside the managed environment or authenticated SMTP message relay to addresses outside the managed environment.

-Agencies should also refer to [Mail Flow and Gateway](#mail-flow-and-gateway) for more information on mail flows, mail gateways and the use of GovLink.
+Organisations should also refer to [Mail Flow and Gateway](#mail-flow-and-gateway) for more information on mail flows, mail gateways and the use of GovLink.

 ### Mail migration